 7. Equipment: All equipment shall be clean and in good working order.
 Air filters will be replaced at the beginning of each season and checked regularly.
-There will be hot and cold running water with an approved disposal system.
-The stand has a three-compartment sink where cooking utensils will be washed, rinsed, and sanitized.

 8. Inspection: The concession stand manager will conduct an inspection with a county health department representative.
 Suggestions for improvements will be addressed as soon as possible.